 Eds.
 Michael T. Cox and Anita Raja, MIT Press, 2011

-Unlike Piaget she does not claim that these transitions are related to age: the same sort
+[Unlike Piaget (?) she does not claim that all these transitions are related to

-of transition occurring in different domains, can occur at very different ages.
-Obviously
+same sort of transition occurring in different domains, can occur at very different ages.

-there will also be differences in the mechanisms available to support and make use of
+Obviously there will also be differences in the mechanisms available to support and make

-those transitions at different ages.
-For example, an experienced mathematician developing
+use of those transitions at different ages.
+For example, an experienced mathematician

-competence in a field of mathematics may come to realise that there is a more abstract and
+developing competence in a field of mathematics may come to realise that there is a more

-economical way of summarising the field.
-Often the resulting process of abstraction
+abstract and economical way of summarising the field.
+Often the resulting process of

 These transitions are of different kinds, involving different mechanisms, and I suspect